 - Training in live and electro-acoustic music

-- Students compose for wide variety of films
+- Students compose for wide variety of audio visual material

 - Creative and technical skills developed